Investing or saving: do you have to choose, or can you do both?

 Just as the advantages of investing mirror the disadvantages of saving, the same applies to the disadvantages of investing.
 Investing carries risks: the value of your investments can both rise and fall.
 So you need to be prepared that you might lose part of your investment.

-To weather these market dips well, a long investment horizon is important – at least five years, but preferably longer.
-If you know this in advance and can set aside your money for at least that period, you’re better prepared.
-This way, you can stick to your plan and calmly ride out the peaks and valleys.
+To be able to absorb those dips on the stock market well, a long investment horizon is important – preferably ten years or longer.
+If you know that in advance and can set aside your money for at least that period, you will be better prepared.
+This way you can stick to your plan and calmly sit out the peaks and troughs.

 When is it Wise to Invest?

-For most people, it’s not about choosing between saving or investing, but about the order: first saving, then investing.
+For most people, it’s not about choosing between investing or saving but about the order: first saving, then investing.

 Saving is the foundation for financial security.
 This allows you to cover unexpected costs, pay for large purchases, or for example, make a down payment on a house.

-If you still have money left over that you can spare for a longer period – at least five years, but preferably longer – then you can start investing.
-Keep in mind that the value of investments can decrease.
-But those who have consistently invested for the long term over the past decades rarely look back on it with regret.
+If you still have money left over that you can miss for a longer period of time – preferably ten years or longer – then you can start investing.
+Keep in mind that the value of investments can fall.
+But those who have consistently invested for the long term over the past decades rarely regret it.

 Also read these articles